 Highlights:

-• Visit the Monarch Butterfly Sanctuary (seasonal).
+• Visit the Monarch Butterfly Sanctuary during migration season

-8. Huasca de Ocampo - Enchanting Basalt Prisms and Waterfalls
+Huasca de Ocampo - Enchanting Basalt Prisms and Waterfalls

 Huasca de Ocampo